FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 The cost of FLiER depends strongly on the effectiveness of the filtering procedure.
 In Figure~\ref{fig:hist1}, we show how often the filter saves us from computing fingerprint scores in experiments on the IEEE 57-bus and 118-bus networks when checking for line failures.
 For each PMU deployment, we show the cumulative distribution function of the fraction of lines for which fingerprint scores need not be computed for each line failure.
 The filter performs well even for the sparse PMU deployments; we show a typical case in Figure~\ref{fig:filter_plot}.

-Finally, we demonstrate the importance of the filter by running FLiER on the 400, 220, and 100 kV subset of the Polish network during peak conditions of the 1999-2000 winter, taken from~\cite{Zimmerman:2011:MATPOWER}.
-This is a larger network with 2,383 buses.
-We place 100 PMUs randomly around the network and randomly select ten branches to fail.
-Table~\ref{tab:polish_timing} shows the time to run FLiER with and without the filter.
-The code is unoptimized Python, so these timings are not indicative of how fast FLiER would run in a performance setting.
+Finally, we demonstrate the importance of the filter by running FLiER on the large Polish network~\cite{Zimmerman:2011:MATPOWER} with 100 randomly placed PMUs.
+Table~\ref{tab:polish_timing} shows FLiER run times with and without the filter on ten randomly selected branches.
+The code is unoptimized Python, so these timings do not indicate of how fast FLiER would run in a performance setting.
 However, they give a sense of the speedup one expects from filtering.

 Note also that FLiER correctly identified the failed branch in 9 of 10 cases.
-In the one case in which it failed, on branch (2346, 2341), $t_\ell$ for the correct answer was $6.25 \cdot 10^{-5}$; this suggests that this failure had a near-negligible impact on the network.
+In the one case in which it failed, on branch (2346, 2341), $t_\ell$ for the correct answer was $6.25 \cdot 10^{-5}$; this suggests the failure had a negligible impact on the network.

+We also performed this timing test for a randomly selected set of substation reconfigurations, shown in Table~\ref{tab:polish_substation_timing}.
+Again, the results give a sense of the speedup one expects from filtering in the substation reconfiguration case.